ssonkiya/ssonkiya.github.io/_posts/2017-12-18-Networking-in-Data-Scence.md

-No matter how long you've been in the work world (or even before you've entered it), you've probably heard about the importance of networking.
+Have you ever heard "it's all about who you know?" or probably heard about the importance of networking.
 Whether in applying for a job, getting a promotion, or establishing a reputation in your broader field, having a ...

 Almost every day on linkedin I get a request from someone I don't know with no message.
 Usually it's someone with the title data scientist, "talent acquisition," or blah.